 Culturally, the Tepeth, like other Karimojong clans, used sticks, spears, bows and arrows to settle disputes in their homesteads.
 Unfortunately, such confrontations would ultimately result in injuries or loss of lives.
 Moreover, the llegal possesion of fire arms further worsened the situation.
 Furthermore, road ambushes and clashes during animal raids with neighbouring warriors would lead to more deaths.

-In October 2011 DRC/DDG started the implementation of the AVR project in this sub-county with the aim of decreasing the use of small arms and light weapons that cause violence and effect neighbouring communities.
+In October 2011, DDG/DRC started implemeting the AVR project in this sub-county, with the aim of decreasing the use of small arms and light weapons that cause violence and affect neighboring communities.
 Using the most inclusive community-driven strategy, a seven-day workshop resulted in the development of community safety plans.
 Since then, DRC/DDG have been carrying out a village by village sensitization on the dangers of small arms and light weapons.
 According to the communities themselves the impact is incredible.

 Lomamtal Nakemer, an elder from Napakakimul village in Tapac sub-country, describes the present situation as "getting friendly and free".
-Lomamtal is thankful that DRC/DDG have created awareness.
+Lomamtal is thankful that DDG/DRC have created awareness.

-DRC/DDG have also bridged the relationship gap between the civilian population and the security service providers - the army and police.
+DDG/DRC have also bridged the relationship gap between the civilian population and the security service providers, the army and police.
 Interventions such as Community Regular Meetings and Peace Meetings have played essential roles in ensuring this.
-Monthly meetings facilitated by DRC/DDG have now become the main platform for raising and settling all forms of disputes and equally sharing devise on the security situation.
+Monthly meetings facilitated by DDG/DRC have now become the main platform for raising and settling all forms of disputes and for sharing advice on the security situation.
 This has resulted in improved communication between the security providers and the civilian community.
 "It is now very easy for us to track intruders, since our people now know to call either the army or police", says Peter Loboot, the LC111 chair person of the sub-county.